grey-cat-1908/website/README.md

 3. **Credit Attribution**: On the website, please include a visible acknowledgment stating that the website is based on this project, with a link to this repository (and, optionally, a link to my website).
 4. **License Key Update**: Be sure to replace the `licenseKey` in `templates/gallery.html` if you are running your own gallery.

+Additionally, I prefer not to see many websites looking identical, so I would be grateful if you develop your own unique styles for your website.

 Before launching your site, I would appreciate it if you could notify me via email at <mail@mrkrk.me>.
 Thank you for your cooperation.

 Once examples of fair use of this project appear, links to them will be added here.